 After rewatching a bunch of the Predator movies and seeing Badlands in theaters recently, I decided I really wanted to see more of the Predators universe.
 At first I was going to read the regular comics, but then I realized just how many crossover comics they have with other franchises like Marvel, DC and of course Alien.
 As someone who’s a big fan of crossovers (I love a good crossover fanfic) I decided instead that I would first try to read all the crossover comics the Predator franchise has to offer, and also rank them in a numbered list based on both how good they are + how much I enjoyed them :) I also had a bit more to say about some of them that I’ll include here as well!

-This list will count up from what I consider the worst to what I think is the best, starting with:
+This list will count down from what I consider the worst to what I think is the best, starting with:

 freecomday